Grad school | June 20, 2022 | Lisa Litant

 • Sign up for any available discounts, like auto debit, that your servicer offers, so you can save money.

-• Be sure to read emails/letters from your loan servicers, so you don’t miss out on important dates and info.
+• Be sure to read emails and letters from your loan servicers so you don’t miss out on any important info.

 • Put your job search in high gear.
-A great way to get your first—or second or third—job out of college with a service like Handshake.
-(And as you’re interviewing with companies, see if they offer a student loan repayment benefit!)
+As you’re interviewing with companies, see if they offer a student loan repayment benefit!

 footnote External links and third party references are provided for informational purposes only.
 Sallie Mae cannot guarantee the accuracy of the information provided by any third parties and assumes no responsibility for any errors or omissions contained therein.
 Any copyrights, trademarks and/or service marks used in these materials are the property of their respective owners.